Japan–Myanmar relations: Cultural relations

 Japan and Burma developed not only political and economic ties, but also cultural ties, such as the Japanese literary work The Burmese Harp and its 1956 film adaptation.

 Prior to independence, Kyaw Din a Burmese engineer and track and field athlete is credited for laying the groundwork for the technical and tactical traditions of Japanese football He travelled around Japan teaching football in the aftermath of the Great Kanto Earthquake in 1923 and wrote instructional books about football.
 His student Shigemaru Takenokoshi would later play for the Japan national football team at the 1930 Far Eastern Championship Games.
 Kyaw Din was later elected to the Japan Football Hall of Fame in August 2007.

+In 2014, the Ministry of Culture in Myanmar designed a commemorative coin to celebrate 60 years of diplomatic relations between the two countries.
+The coin featured the Bagan Archaeological Zone representing the preservation and restoration work undertaken by the two countries.

 Diplomatic missions

 The Myanmar embassy in Japan is located in Tokyo, whilst the Japanese embassy in Myanmar is located in Yangon.
 Myanmar also has an honorary consulate in Kobe, Japan.